 17.155.020 Expansion of nonconforming use.

 Nonconforming uses may be extended throughout any building or structure (whether or not covered by UBC or L&I) partially occupied by such use at the time of passage of this ordinance.
-The expansion of a nonconforming use by addition or enlargement shall be conditionally permitted, as provided in LCC 17.160.020-.030.
+The expansion of a nonconforming use by addition or enlargement shall be reviewed as a Type III application per LCC 17.05.
 The expansion must be on the lot of record as it existed at the time the use became nonconforming and the use shall not expand on adjacent lots.
-The expansion shall be approved if it is consistent with the applicable zoning regulations except the use restrictions and complies with Chapter 17.160LCC.
+The expansion shall be approved if it is consistent with the applicable zoning regulations except the use restrictions and complies with Chapter 17.158 LCC.
 [Ord.
 1170B, 2000]

 17.155.030 Zone district change - continuation.